Rich people in high-tax states are using this strategy to evade SALT caps

 Additionally, these trusts are not cheap.
 Kovar said it can take $10,000 to $20,000 to set up and administer one of these non-grantor trusts.

-Taxpayers have also been setting up the LLCs in states without income tax, such as Alaska, Delaware or Nevada, to avoid state taxes on assets.
+Taxpayers have also been setting up the LLCs in states without income tax, such as Alaska or Nevada, to avoid state taxes on assets.
+Delaware is also a popular destination because nonresidents are not required to pay income tax on the trust.

 Still, so far the strategy seems to be working.